 The challenge of doing this work is to build a business case.
 You have to make it a win-win, a win for the business, a win for society.
 There are questions of short term profits versus long term sustainability practices, and that’s particularly hard for publicly traded companies.

-Through Global Business Experience, I did a pricing climate risk project.
+Through the Global Business Experience, I did a pricing climate risk project.
 We tried to understand the magnitude of risk that would occur based on severe climate change.
 We went to Ghana and studied the real value chain of cacao and made recommendations, presented a methodology on how to think about pricing for cacao.
 There are a lot of mitigation practices to increase yields and make it less vulnerable to droughts, and climate change.
 It was super fascinating to be on the ground, working on the biggest buyers of cacao in the world.
 No one has an answer yet, it was really cutting edge stuff we were able to explore.

 Learning from today’s strongest leaders

 When you look at Georgetown as a whole, it’s a completely integrated experience with business and social impact.
-In addition to the Center for Business Impact, you also have the student organization stuff: Net Impact is almost a third of the student body, students who want to be educated on issues of social impact.
+In addition to Business Impact, you also have the student organization stuff: Net Impact is almost a third of the student body, students who want to be educated on issues of social impact.
 And then you have the faculty as well.

 Through Georgetown Business for Impact, I’ve met with leaders from Bank of America, Pepsi, Wal-Mart, Land O’Lakes, just to name a few.
 In the fall of 2017, the Chief Sustainability Officer for Walmart spoke to us about the challenges of improving on minimum wage, and how can they provide higher wages, with everything else in the business, how can they build that case for the business.